-Parkland Resident Returns to Memorial Regional Hospital to Thank Medical Teams That Helped Him Return to Life
+Parkland Resident Returns to Memorial Regional Hospital to Thank Teams

 When 22 year-old Zach Corliss was involved in a deadly, high-speed, multi-car crash less than five months ago, the Parkland resident had to undergo nine surgeries.
 Miraculously, he not only survived the collision with an 18-wheel truck, but, in the time since, has regained nearly all his pre-accident mental and physical capabilities.